MFR6340/theenglishextension.org/young-world-3/unit-3: Help.md

 <img src="https://imgur.com/LIZS01T.png" width="25%" />

-Florence Nightingale was famous for  (Lexile 560L)
+An easy biography of Florence Nightingale, who was famous for her desire to help others and for her skills as a nurse.
+(Lexile 560L)